Breitling SA

 Breitling SA (/de/) is a Swiss luxury watchmaker founded in 1884 in Saint-Imier, Switzerland, by Léon Breitling.
-The company is known for its precision-made chronometers designed for aviators and is based in Grenchen, Switzerland.
-Since 2022 the company is owned by Partners Group, the fifth most-valuable publicly traded private equity firm in the world.
+Breitling's HQ is based in Grenchen, and their production is based in La Chaux-de-Fonds, Switzerland.

+Since 2022 the company is owned by Partners Group, a publicly traded private equity firm.
+In 2023, Breitling made its first major acquisition, buying Universal Genève.
+In 2025, Breitling acquired Gallet.